-LECOM School of Podiatric Medicine is accredited by the Council on Podiatric Medical Education (CPME) and has been granted "candidacy status," on October 24, 2022.
-The Commission is a specialized accrediting body recognized by the United States Department of Education.
+LECOM School of Podiatric Medicine is accredited by the Council on Podiatric Medical Education (CPME) and was initially granted "candidacy status" on October 24, 2022.
+On May 12th, 2025, the SPM was granted "Preaccreditation" status.
+The Council is a specialized accrediting body recognized by the United States Department of Education.
 11400 Rockville Pike; Suite 220 Rockville, MD 20852

-1.9.2.
+1.8.2.
 STATE LICENSURE